The Brady Bunch Movie-1995

 The Seduction (1982) is a slick, by-the-numbers voyeuristic thriller that could be a made-for-television Lifetime channel or Hallmark channel production- or something of that ilk.

-She is well cast and the film has a smoldering, glossy, sexy appeal, but is quite predictable in the story department, leaving little substance behind after the droll conclusion.
+She is well cast, and the film has a smoldering, glossy, sexy appeal, but is quite predictable in the story department, leaving little substance behind after the droll conclusion.

-Gorgeous and sexy television news anchorwoman Jaime Douglas (Fairchild) has it all with a handsome beau on her arm (Michael Sarrazin) they swim, bathe, and make love many a steamy night as they reside in the lavish Los Angeles hills.
+Gorgeous and sexy television news anchorwoman Jaime Douglas (Fairchild) has it all with a handsome beau on her arm (Michael Sarrazin); they swim, bathe, and make love many a steamy night as they reside in the lavish Los Angeles hills.

-In the glitzy and steamy world of Los Angeles media, how adept were the filmmakers at landing the blonde and leggy actress, who screams plastic and glamour?
+In the glitzy and steamy world of Los Angeles media, how adept were the filmmakers at landing the blonde and leggy actress who screams plastic and glamour?

-Posing on posters on the walls of millions of teenage boys everywhere in the 1980s, director David Schmoeller wisely incorporates multiple scenes of Jamie swimming naked, soaping in the bathtub, or other situations where the actress is semi-nude.
+Posing on posters on the walls of millions of teenage boys everywhere in the 1980s, director David Schmoeller wisely incorporates multiple scenes of Jamie swimming naked, soaping in the bathtub, or in other situations where the actress is semi-nude.

 He certainly capitalizes on her looks and popularity with the sensual The Seduction.

-The chemistry between Fairchild and Stevens is readily apparent and while chemistry is crucial between acting leads, it also makes the story far-fetched.
+The chemistry between Fairchild and Stevens is readily apparent, and while chemistry is crucial between acting leads, it also makes the story far-fetched.

 Call me crazy, but I did not get the fear Jaime would experience at the hands of Derek.
-Dashing and handsome, with much more appeal than her boyfriend Brandon, I felt that Jamie and Derek should have been dating!
+Dashing and handsome, with much more appeal than her boyfriend, Brandon, I felt that Jamie and Derek should have been dating!

 Arguably, the only reason Derek becomes obsessed with Jamie is that she refuses to give him the time of day.